 Exercise Routines for Senior Dogs

-• Compare walking versus stop-and-go play: predictable pacing is usually gentler on aging joints than fast pivots and hard stops.
+• Walking beats stop-and-go play for aging joints: predictable pacing is gentler than fast pivots and hard stops.

-• Strength for stability (slow sit-to-stands, controlled step-overs) often matters as much as cardio for keeping aging dog active.
+• Strength for stability—slow sit-to-stands, controlled step-overs—matters as much as cardio for keeping an aging dog active.

-• Sniffaris provide low-impact movement plus mental work, helping routines stay more reliable without overloading joints.
+• Sniffaris add low-impact movement plus mental work, keeping the routine reliable without overloading joints.

-• Avoid common mistakes: weekend-only long outings, repeated ball throwing, steep descents, and forcing a stiff dog to push through.
+• Avoid weekend-only long outings, repeated ball-throwing, steep descents, and forcing a stiff dog to push through.

 Why Senior Dogs Need Conditioning, Not Fitness Tests

-Most older dogs don’t lose the need for movement—they lose slack.
-The common confusion is treating “exercise” as either long cardio walks or complete rest, when senior dog exercise is usually about joint-safe conditioning plus recovery.
-Aging joints and soft tissues handle repetitive impact less reliably, while muscles that stabilize hips, knees, and spine can shrink if they are not asked to work.
-That shift changes the goal from distance to durability: short, repeatable sessions that protect stability.
+Most older dogs don't lose the need for movement—they lose slack.
+The common confusion is treating 'exercise' as either long cardio walks or complete rest, when senior dog exercise is usually about joint-safe conditioning plus recovery.
+Aging joints and soft tissues handle repetitive impact less reliably, while the muscles that stabilize hips, knees, and spine shrink if they aren't asked to work.
+That changes the goal from distance to durability: short, repeatable sessions that protect stability. (see our Dog Life Stages →)

-At home, the first clue is variability: one day a dog looks fine, the next day stiff or hesitant.
-That pattern often means the plan is too “spiky” in effort, not that the dog is done exercising.
-A better starting point is a simple weekly rhythm—two easy days, one slightly harder day, then a recovery day—so the body can rebound capacity without flare-ups.
+At home, the first clue is variability: fine one day, stiff or hesitant the next.
+That usually means the plan is too 'spiky' in effort, not that the dog is done exercising.
+A better starting point is a simple weekly rhythm—two easy days, one slightly harder day, then a recovery day—so the body can rebound without flare-ups.

 Conditioning Versus Testing: the Next-day Difference

-Two approaches get mixed up: “conditioning” versus “testing.”
-Conditioning builds capacity in small doses; testing asks the dog to prove what it can do today.
-Senior dog exercise should almost never be a test, because older bodies can mask strain until later.
-The difference shows up in the next 24 hours: a conditioning session leaves the dog normal or slightly tired, while a test often produces stiffness, licking, or reluctance to rise.
+Conditioning and testing are not the same thing—and senior dog exercise should almost never be a test.
+Conditioning builds capacity in small doses; testing asks the dog to prove what it can do today, and older bodies mask strain until later.
+The difference shows up in the next 24 hours: a conditioning session leaves the dog normal or slightly tired, while a test produces stiffness, licking, or reluctance to rise.

 Reduce Impact First: Surfaces, Jumping, and Repetitive Load